van-8/HarmonyEarth/guidelines.md

 # Guidelines

 The audience is a user, not just a viewer.
-They bring their priors, predictions, and affect to the content we output (visual, sound, temperature, comfort).
+They bring their priors, predictions, and affect to the content (visual, sound, temperature, valence, energy).

 Words are design.
 Choose them carefully.
 Brevity respects the user.